-The simplest way to answer this question is – no. While ACV has a much less eye-appealing way about it as compared to other types of clear vinegar, ACV boasts a nutrient density and health benefit that other kinds of vinegar do not.
+The simplest way to answer this question is – no. While ACV has a much less eye-appealing way about it as compared to other types of clear vinegar, ACV boasts a nutrient density and health benefits that other kinds of vinegar do not.
 Vinegar becomes colorless and ‘motherless’ when it is distilled – turning it to steam, actually destroying the minerals from it (potassium, natural organic sodium, iron, sulfur, phosphorus, natural organic fluorine, trace minerals, copper, silicon, and many other nutrients).

 Is apple cider vinegar acidic?
 A bit, yes.
 Distilling vinegar also destroys the natural malic and tartaric acids (these are important for fighting toxins within the body and reducing the growth of bad bacteria) in the body.
-While clear types of vinegar may be more eye appealing to a consumer, it’s a no-brainer from a health-conscious standpoint to choose ACV over others.
+While clear types of vinegar may be more eye-appealing to a consumer, it’s a no-brainer from a health-conscious standpoint to choose ACV over others.

 Benefits of Drinking Apple Cider Vinegar During Your Fast

 Why is apple cider vinegar good for you?
-Currently, ACV studies aren't terribly conclusive, but quite possibly that's because ACV hasn't been studied extensively for years prior to its recent rise in popularity.
+Currently, ACV studies aren't terribly conclusive, but quite possibly that's because ACV hasn't been studied extensively for years before its recent rise in popularity.
 Fortunately, there has been some preliminary research supporting the health benefits of apple cider vinegar, not just limited to weight loss.

 The Benefit of Drinking Apple Cider Vinegar During Intermittent Fasting: Nutrition

-There are a host of vitamins in ACV Apple cider vinegar including vitamin B1, B2, B6, biotin, folic acid, niacin, pantothenic acid, and vitamin C. Additionally, ACV contains minerals, such calcium, iron, magnesium, phosphorus, potassium, and sodium.
+There are a host of vitamins in ACV Apple cider vinegar including vitamins B1, B2, B6, biotin, folic acid, niacin, pantothenic acid, and vitamin C. Additionally, ACV contains minerals, such as calcium, iron, magnesium, phosphorus, potassium, and sodium.
 Together, these minerals and vitamins provide support to the body to strengthen the nervous and immune systems, while supporting overall health and body optimization [R].

 We do recommend purchasing a high-quality ACV, one that still includes the mother.
 Why should apple cider vinegar still have the mother?
-Because in this state, the ACV is unrefined, unpasteurized and unfiltered.
-Similar to a SCOBY (the funny looking stuff in Kombucha), the 'mother' in ACV helps create vinegar through a secondary fermentation process.
+Because in this state, the ACV is unrefined, unpasteurized, and unfiltered.
+Similar to a SCOBY (the funny-looking stuff in Kombucha), the 'mother' in ACV helps create vinegar through a secondary fermentation process.
 More vinegar content means better quality.

 The Benefit of Drinking Apple Cider Vinegar During Intermittent Fasting: Energy